insighture/eventbridge-sns-sqs-lambda/README.md

-# EventBridge to SNS to SQS to Lambda Pipeline - AWS SAM Application
+# EventBridge to SNS to SQS to Lambda - AWS SAM Application

 ## Overview